Chevrolet Step-Van: Step-Van

 All models were available only with the "Loadmaster" six-cylinder engine, which was renamed the "Thriftmaster Special" in 1956.
-The "Special" appellation was used to distinguish the fact it still had a downdraft carburetor (as the Dubl-Duti vans before it had) and a positive crankcase ventilation system to prevent combustion gases from passing up into the cabin while the truck was slow-moving or stationary.
+The "Special" moniker was used to distinguish the fact that it still had a downdraft carburetor (as the Dubl-Duti vans before it had) and a positive crankcase ventilation system to prevent combustion gases from passing up into the cabin while the truck was slow-moving or stationary.
 (Most cars at the time relied on a draft tube to passively vent the crankcase gases to atmosphere when the vehicle was in motion, which was not feasible for the enclosed engine bay and anticipated use of the forward-control chassis for delivery vans.)
 The 265 CID Trademaster V8 engine was available as an option in 1956 and 1957.

 The standard transmission was a column-shifted three-speed, but a floor-shifted four-speed was added as an option in 1951, and heavier-duty Borg-Warner three-speed and the Hydramatic automatic transmission were also available as options beginning in 1954.

-Until 1958 GM only made the rolling forward-control chassis for other coachbuilders such as Boyertown, De Kalb, Dayton T. Brown, Olson, Alf-Herman, Universal and Montpelier to fit specialized van bodies to.
-Beginning in 1958 GM began selling their own steel bodies on their forward control chassis, and called the new vans Step-Van.
+Until 1958, GM only made the rolling forward-control chassis for other coachbuilders such as Boyertown, De Kalb, Dayton T. Brown, Olson, Alf-Herman, Universal, and Montpelier to fit specialized van bodies to.
+Beginning in 1958, GM began selling its own steel bodies on its forward-control chassis, and called the new vans Step-Van.
 The bodies were installed by the Union City Body Company, a GM subsidiary based in Union City, Indiana.

 The Thriftmaster Special six-cylinder engine was discontinued in 1962 and replaced by the 230 CID High Torque 230 engine.
 The 292 CID High Torque 292 was available as an option in P20 and P30 beginning in 1964, and the 250 CID High Torque 250 became standard in the P20 and P30 in 1966, replacing the 230.
 The two-stroke, 159 CID Detroit Diesel 3-53N three-cylinder engine was available in 1967; it produced peak power of 82 hp at 2,500 rpm and 193 lbft of torque at 1,500 rpm.

 The first generation Step-Vans became known as the "round-front" after the "square-front" Step-Van King was introduced in 1964.
-Production of the older body (model codes P2545, P2645, P3545 and P3645) ceased in 1967.
+Production of the older body (model codes P2545, P2645, P3545, and P3645) ceased in 1967.

 Step-Van 7

-A new shortened model called the "Step-Van 7"—also known by the P10-series chassis code—was introduced in 1961, so-named for its 7 ft body on a new 102 in wheelbase.
+A new shortened model called the "Step-Van 7"—also known by the P10-series chassis code—was introduced in 1961, so named for its 7 ft body on a new 102 in wheelbase.
+It is notable for its usage as ice cream vans, primarily in the US.

 Step-Van King

 A new series of models with squared-off styling (P2535 and P3535) reminiscent of the Step-Van 7 was introduced in 1964.

-The Step-Van King, referred to simply as the Step-Van after the Step-Van 7 ceased production in 1981, remained in production with a choice of either steel or aluminum bodywork until GM sold the Union City plant in 1999.
+The Step-Van King, referred to simply as the Step-Van after the Step-Van 7 ceased production in 1981, remained in production with a choice of either steel or aluminum bodywork until GM sold the Union City plant in 1998.